raspberrypilearning/sense-hat-advent-calendar/en/step_8.md

 ![Display image](images/display-image.gif)

 + Finally, put all of the code in the **main program** section in an infinite loop so that it keeps running forever.
-Add this code at the start of the section and then indent everything else once so that it is inside the loop.
+Add the following line of code at the start of the section, and then indent everything else once so that it is inside the loop.

 ```python
 while True: